AhmedTammam244/Stream-Data-to-Elasticsearch-with-Apache-Beam/README.md

 # Stream Data to Elasticsearch with Apache Beam
 May 8 ,2020
 Author : Ahmed Tammam
-Great Thanks to Ali Mohamed ( https://www.linkedin.com/in/ali-mohamed-332193152/ ) for helping me  to publish this essay

 In this post I walk through the process of handling unbounded streaming data using Apache Beam, and pushing it to Elasticsearch  as a data warehouse.